Enduro Cup: Demise

 The Sandown 500 was scheduled to drop out of the Enduro Cup in 2020, to be replaced by The Bend 500 at The Bend Motorsport Park.
 In a reshuffled calendar due to the COVID-19 pandemic, both the Gold Coast 600 and The Bend 500 were cancelled and the 2020 Bathurst 1000 was the only endurance event held.
 No Enduro Cup was awarded for this single event, and the 2021 Supercars Championship was again scheduled to contain only one endurance event, without an Enduro Cup.

+Revival

+After being discontinued in 2020, a series of championship format changes saw the Enduro Cup return for the 2025 season.
+This format change saw the championship being split into three categories, with the winner of the award being given automatic entry into the Final Series alongside 25 bonus points for the Round of 10.
+This format change also saw the removal of the Gold Coast 500 and Sandown 500 from the Enduro Cup, as they became the host of the first and second Finals Series events, respectively.
+Both were replaced by The Bend 500.

 Points system

+2013–18

-Points were awarded as follows at the Enduro Cup events.
-Each of the three events were worth 300 points in total, with both drivers earning the total points awarded to the finishing position of the car.
-As the Gold Coast 600 was a two-race event, the 300 points was divided across each race with the winners taking 150 points.
+Prior to the revival of the Enduro Cup, points were given down to 30th for a maximum of 300 points per event.
+Additionally, both drivers earnt the total points awarded to the finishing position of the car.
+The Gold Coast 600 was a two-race event and with the 300 points for an event win divided across both two races, each winner received 150 points.

+2019

+The 2019 season saw the addition of two more races at Sandown, with each race getting progressively longer.
+As a result, a win at the Sandown 500 was worth less points.

+2025–present

+Points are awarded as follows at the Enduro Cup events.
+Both events are worth 300 points for a win.